 - Flanged Ends

 - Horizontal or Vertical Oriented Cavities

 - Inconel, Stainless Steel and Monel Standard Envelope Materials

 - Turnkey Assemblies, including pipes integrated into custom furnaces and control systems

-ACT has built a number of turnkey IFL systems and is well positioned to develop custom applications to your specifications.
+ACT has built a number of turnkey IFL systems and is well-positioned to develop custom applications to your specifications.
 Our IFL systems have been shown to provide temperature uniformity, stability and repeatability that is unmatched by conventional electrical resistance heated furnaces and ovens.
-ACT engineers work with leading edge companies on a daily basis to provide thermal management solutions to challenging and often unique applications.
+ACT engineers work with leading companies on a daily basis to provide thermal management solutions to challenging and often unique applications.